Low-Sugar and Whole Wheat Pumpkin Almond Cookies with Coconut Oil (Video)

 You can buy Almond Flour (affiliate link) at Amazon.com if you don’t find it where you live.
 I originally made these cookies with sweetener and a small amount of brown sugar, but now I’d use all Golden Monkfruit Sweetener (affiliate link).
 You can use margarine or butter if you don’t want to buy Coconut Oil (affiliate link).

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re making Low-Sugar and Whole Wheat Pumpkin Almond Cookies for the South Beach Diet, it would be important to use carb-conscious lower-glycemic ingredients like whole wheat pastry flour and Splenda or Stevia.
-(The change I made to use a small amount of brown sugar doesn’t add enough extra carbs to each cookie that I’d worry about it.)
-The position of South Beach is not clear regarding coconut oil, but they would probably recommend either that or trans-fat free margarine (not butter).
+If you’re making Low-Sugar and Whole Wheat Pumpkin Almond Cookies for the South Beach Diet, it would be important to use carb-conscious lower-glycemic ingredients like whole wheat pastry flour and an approved sweetener.
+The position of South Beach is not clear regarding coconut oil, but I’m not a margarine fan so I would use that.
 Even with those ingredients, these cookies are relatively high in fat and calorie dense, so use portion control and limit to phase three (or a once-in-a-while treat for phase two) for South Beach Dieters.
 The cookies are too high in carbs for traditional low-carb eating plans.

 Find More Recipes Like This One:

 Use the Diet Type index pages to find recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 If you want nutritional information for a recipe, you can sign up for a free membership with Yummly and use the Yum button on my site to save the recipe and see the nutritional information.
 Another option is entering the recipe into this Recipe Nutrition Analyzer, which will calculate it for you.